HT-Dat/react-task-tracker/README.md

 # Task Tracker App using ReactJS

 This project I took from [React JS Crash Course 2021](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
-It includes the react ui as well as JSON-server for our mock backend
+It includes the react ui as well as JSON-server for mock backend

 ## Usage